kevincha12/i-want-eggs/README.md

 # i-want-eggs
 A basic egg price detector for the cheapest eggs in Virginia relative to gas prices.

+## How it works
+We used a Kaggle dataset for target and walmart locations.
+This part can be done with the google maps API, but due to time constraints a dataset was used to get location data.
+Then, we scrape using playwright to deal with dynamic loading, along with IP proxies from Oxylabs to get nearby grocery data.
+We spoof the geolocation of different walmarts and targets to get the egg prices from there.
+Then, using the google maps API, we calculate distance and calculate the cheapest eggs based on price + gas prices!

 ## Setup

 To get started using this codebase yourself, you'll need a couple things: